huntr-co/huntr-api-docs/source/index.html.md

 To acknowledge receipt of a webhook, your endpoint should return a `200` HTTP status code.
 All other response codes will indicate to Huntr that you did not receive the webhook.

+## Secure your webhooks (Optional)

+Huntr will sign the webhook events it sends to your endpoints by including a signature in each event’s `x-huntr-hmac-sha256` header.
+This allows you to verify that the events were sent by Huntr, not by a third party.
+Signatures for each webhook event are created using the HMAC SHA-256 algorithm.

+### Validating Huntr signature

+To validate the signature you received from Huntr, you will generate the signature yourself using your Webhook's secret and compare that signature with the signature you receive in the webhook payload.

+1. Retrieve the Webhook secret through your advisor portal.
+Head to to the Developers tab -> Click Webhooks -> Click `Reveal` for the Webhook record you are working with.
+2. Using the HMAC SHA-256 algorithm, create a hash (using the retrieved secret from step 1 as a key) of the entire received payload.
+3. Encode the hash in base64 format.
+4. Compare the created value with the signature you received in the `x-huntr-hmac-sha256` header from Huntr.

+You can find some code samples on how this verification might work for Python and Node in our [huntr-webhook-verification-examples](https://github.com/huntr-co/huntr-webhook-verification-examples) repo.

+### Common issues when validating signature

+1. **You are looking at the wrong header**.
+Check the headers for the specific framework or environment you are working on.
+While Huntr submits the header name as `x-huntr-hmac-sha256`, certain frameworks will change case or append extra text into headers.
+Logging all the request headers for inspection can help find the exact key for the signature header within your framework.
+2. **Payload used to create hash is incorrect**.
+The body/payload you are providing the hmac algorithm might not exactly match the body that the Huntr system used to encode the hmac signature in the first place.
+Huntr creates the hmac algorithm with a stringified version of the request body (i.e: the payload).
+You might have to 'stringify' the request body in certain frameworks and not in others depending on how each framework encodes the request object.
+3. **Don't forget to encode the HMAC hash in base64 format**.
+You might be properly calculating the hmac, but might have forgotten to encode that result to base64, or you might be encoding to 'hex' or another value.
+4. **Use HMAC SHA-256 algorithm**.
+There are a number of SHA variants available with HMAC, make sure that your are using the 'SHA-256' variant.

 ## Webhooks Changelog

 ### May 2020